zx80/flask-simple-auth/README.md

 and packaged on [PyPI](https://pypi.org/project/FlaskSimpleAuth/).
 Software license is *public domain*.

+#### 4.5.1 on 2021-12-12

+Ensure that FSA internal exceptions are always translated into HTTP responses.

 #### 4.5.0 on 2021-12-12

 Add `FSA_PASSWORD_LEN` and `FSA_PASSWORD_RE` directives to check